stackbuilders/tutorials/tutorials/haskell/wasm-and-cloudflare-workers/tutorial.md

   --output-dir worker
 ```

 `ahc-link` will generate some files inside a  directory called `worker`.
-For our CFW, we’re only going to care about `fact.js` and `fact.wasm`, the JS script and WebAssembly module, respectively.
+For our CFW, we’re only interested in the JavaScript file (`fact.js`) and the WebAssembly module (`fact.wasm`).
 Now, it’s time to submit both of them to CFW.
 We can do this with the provided REST API.

 Make sure you have an account id (`$CF_ACCOUNT_ID`), a name for your script (`$SCRIPT_NAME`), and an API Token (`$CF_API_TOKEN`):